| ||||||||||||

 Many people retiring from the workforce may not have the money necessary to maintain the standard of living they have become used to during their working years.
 Are you one of them?
-(Calculator: How much do I need for retirement?)
+Have you done the math?

 If you are, it can have a range of implications.

-- It may mean cutting back on luxuries, entertainment, hobbies, or travel you had hoped to undertake in later years.
+- It may mean cutting back on luxuries, entertainment, hobbies, or travel you had hoped to enjoy in later years.

 - It may mean adjusting to lower-income living and, perhaps, relying on government assistance.

-How did the overall retirement picture become so dim?
+How did the overall retirement picture become so challenging?
 It came about through a combination of saving changes and investment challenges.

 The fundamentals of retirement saving traditionally relied on the “three-legged stool” model: